yogsototh/Scratch/content/html/en/blog/Learn-Vim-Progressively.md

 <%= blogimage("autoindent.gif","Autoindent") %>

-Add something at the end of all visually selected lignes:
+Add something at the end of all visually selected lines:

 - `<C-v>`
 - go to desired line (`jjj` or `<C-d>` or `/pattern` or `%` etc...)
 - `$` go to the end of line
-- `A`, write texte, `ESC`.
+- `A`, write text, `ESC`.

 <%= blogimage("append-to-many-lines.gif","Append to many lines") %>